 Before You Start

 Before you choose a method, check your crystal against the safety lists.
-Never put these stones in water: selenite (literally dissolves), kyanite (flakes apart), malachite (releases toxic copper), halite or any salt-based stone, and most fibrous or layered minerals.
-Never leave these stones in direct sunlight: amethyst, citrine, rose quartz, fluorite, celestite, and aquamarine — they fade, sometimes within hours.
+Never put these stones in water: selenite (dissolves; Mohs 2), halite and any salt-based stone (dissolves), gypsum, celestite, kyanite (flakes along cleavage), malachite raw (releases copper), azurite (releases copper), lapis lazuli raw (pyrite veins rust), turquoise raw (porous, absorbs water), fluorite (Mohs 4, dulls and can leach fluoride on extended contact), and most fibrous or layered minerals.
+Never leave these stones in direct sunlight: amethyst, citrine, rose quartz, fluorite, aquamarine, smoky quartz, kunzite — colors fade, sometimes within a single afternoon.
+Cloud cover does not protect them from UV.
 When in doubt, use smoke, sound, moonlight, or a selenite plate.
 All four are safe for every stone.

 Steps